The DCM must process all orders, import/export, and transportation of animals.

 |Animal Care Technician||$18.00|

-This fee is charged for services which include but are not limited to: transporting animals, weighing, identifying, training, radiology, separating overcrowded cages, euthanizing animals, clinical pathology, clinical microbiology and serology, biopsy/necropsy, and venipuncture.
+This fee is charged for services that include but are not limited to: transporting animals, weighing, identifying, training, radiology, separating overcrowded cages, euthanizing animals, clinical pathology, clinical microbiology and serology, biopsy/necropsy, and venipuncture.

-Large Animal Surgery - $26 per hour, supplies, technician and/or veterinarian time, plus a 15% surcharge.
+Large Animal Surgery - $26 per hour, supplies, technician, and/or veterinarian time.

 Rodent Surgery Rooms - $ 5.50 per hour